LSSTDESC/rail/docs/source/rail_stages/creation.rst

 RAIL Package: https://github.com/LSSTDESC/rail_pzflow

-:py:mod:`PZFlow` is a generative model that simulates galaxy catalogs using normalizing flows.
+``PZFlow`` is a generative model that simulates galaxy catalogs using normalizing flows.
 Normalizing flows learn differentiable mappings between complex data distributions and a simple latent distribution, for example, a Normal distribution, hence the name *normalizing* flow.
 In the creation module, a